makoConstruct/termpose/nakedlist_spec.md

 ### misc requirements/exceptions

-each :indentation must be either prefixed by the :indentation of the previous :line, or be the prefix of the :indentation of the next :line.
+each :indentation must be either prefixed by the :indentation of the previous :line, or itself prefix the :indentation of the next :line.
 This allows common deviations in indenting without allowing any inconsistent or misleading :indentation patterns

 ### term data defined as a function of syntactical elements

-data(:file) → parsing will return a :list containing data(:linecontent) at root level (that is, it maps each :line having an indent of zero length)
+data(:file) → parsing will return a :list containing data(:linecontent) at root level (that is, it maps over the :lines that have an indent of zero length)

-data(:linecontent) → the content of the :linecontent is the sequence of :items contained in it, and the data of each :indental, if there are any.
+data(:linecontent) → the content of the :linecontent is the sequence of the data of the :items contained in it, and the data of each :indental, if there are any.
 If this content contains multiple items, the result is a :list of the data of those items.
 If it contains just one item, it will result in just the data of that item without an encompassing list

 data(:item) → see the following :item types